rdacorporation/sitemap-insights/README.md

 ## sitemap-insights

-A command-line tool that retrieves a sitemap.xml from a site and audits every page contained within Lighthouse+Headless Chrome.
+A command-line tool that retrieves a sitemap.xml from a site and audits every page contained within using Lighthouse+Headless Chrome.
 The page metrics are then reported to Application Insights for analysis.

 Features: